nevernet/ShiftGearman/readme.md

 ## The CLI

 We provide you with several convenient cli tools to ease starting workers, the scheduler process, cron or get info on configured workers and capabilities.
-To run CLI tool do `php \path-to-bin\worker.php` if ran without any options it will show you all available commands that are:
+To run CLI tool do `php worker.php` if ran without any options it will show you all available commands that are:

-__Info__  `php \path-to-bin\worker.php info`
+__Info__  `php worker.php info`

 Will give you info on all configured workers and their capabilities.
 When run with `-w workerName` or `--worker=workerName` option will show info on the specified worker only.
 Here is a typical output: